List of Home and Away characters introduced in 1998: Murray

-Murray played by Scott Major, made his first appearance on 20 October 1998 and departed on 30 October 1998.
+Murray, played by Scott Major, made his first appearance on 20 October 1998.
+A television critic for The Advertiser confirmed Major's guest appearance on 14 October.
+They called him "an armed and dangerous young man", who would end up shooting Sally Fletcher (Kate Ritchie) after being rejected for a job.
+Channel 5 chose Murray's hold-up of the Diner of one of their best episodes ever.

 Murray first appears on the beach where he loads his gun and heads towards the Bayside diner.
 He orders breakfast and when the time comes to pay, he tells Ailsa Stewart (Judy Nunn) he has no money and offers to help out but she refuses.
 When Ailsa goes to call the police, Murray locks the door and holds her hostage at gunpoint.
 Ailsa's husband Alf (Ray Meagher) returns and discovers her held hostage.
 To get rid of Murray, Ailsa gives him the float from the till and while he is distracted, Alf attempts to hit Murray to retrieve the money with a mallet but is stopped.

 Murray prepares to flee but officers Joel Nash (David Woodley) and Terri Garner (Alyson Standen) come in for coffee.
-After the police leave, He goes to leave with the money but panics when Terri returns and fires a shot which hits Sally Fletcher (Kate Ritchie) in the leg.
+After the police leave, he goes to leave with the money but panics when Terri returns and fires a shot which hits Sally Fletcher in the leg.
 He then holds the customers at gunpoint and is reluctant to let them help Sally.
 He then flees and hides out in a cave for several days and is discovered by Sam Marshall (Ryan Clark) and Hayley Smith (Bec Cartwright) who he takes hostage.
 Hayley's brother Will (Zac Drayson) and his girlfriend Gypsy Nash (Kimberley Cooper) find them and are also taken hostage.
-The next morning the teens try to escape while Murray is asleep but they disturb him and he continues to hold him hostage.
+The next morning the teens try to escape while Murray is asleep but they disturb him and he continues to hold them hostage.
 Will tries to sympathize by telling Murray about his own experiences of being on the streets.
 Sam and Hayley escape and Gypsy tries to but Murray catches her.
 Will bargains with Murray to release Gypsy and give himself up.
 Joel and Constable Barry Dennis (Mark Shaw) arrest him.
 Murray then appears as a vision in Ailsa's subconscious when she sees a lookalike customer who comes into the diner.

-Channel 5 chose Murray's hold-up of the Diner of one of their best episodes ever.